Accept (band): Mainstream success (1983–1987)

-Accept's next album, Balls to the Wall, was released in 1983, now with guitarist Herman Frank (ex-Sinner).
+Accept's fifth studio album, Balls to the Wall, was released in 1983, now with guitarist Herman Frank (ex-Sinner).
+Udo Dirkschneider also left the band at this time but returned when the album was being recorded.
 The album was more conceptual and included lyrical themes about politics, sexuality and human relationships.
-For example, "Balls to the Wall" refers to slaves revolting against oppressing masters, while "Fight It Back" is about social misfits fighting against conformity.
+For example, the title track "Balls to the Wall" refers to slaves revolting against oppressing masters, while "Fight It Back" is about social misfits fighting against conformity.
 All songs were credited to Accept and "Deaffy".
 Deaffy was manager Gaby Hauke's pseudonym as the band's lyricist, although she did not officially claim ownership until the band had broken up for the second time.

 During a 1983 show in their hometown, the band met Jörg Fischer by chance and on Hauke's insistence, Fischer rejoined the band.
 A world tour followed through 1984, including the Monsters of Rock festival.
 By this time, the band was supported by Bad Steve, a band which was led by former Accept and Band X members Dieter Rubach, Jan Koemmet and Frank Friedrich.
 The band also opened for Iron Maiden on their World Slavery Tour.

 Metal Heart was released in 1985.
-Produced by Scorpions producer Dieter Dierks, it presented the band's creative peak.
+Produced by Dieter Dierks (then-known for working with Scorpions), it presented the band's creative peak.
 Accept toured the world supporting the album, and documented the live shows with the live mini-album Kaizoku-Ban.

-The follow up, Russian Roulette, was released in 1986.
+The follow-up, Russian Roulette, was released in 1986.
 In 1987, Udo Dirkschneider was fired from the band, and later decided to embark on a solo career.
 According to Wolf Hoffmann, Dirkschneider was never fired but it was rather a mutual decision within the band to part ways.
 Supporting this decision, the songwriting team in Accept wrote his entire solo album, released in 1987 as Animal House under the band moniker U.D.O.

 David Reece period and first hiatus (1988–1991)

 Parallel to work on Animal House, Accept started to audition vocalists.
 The band tried out a few singers, including Ken Tamplin and Baby Tuckoo singer Rob Armitage, whom they even featured in promo photos and metal magazine interviews, and also recorded demos with.
 Armitage also performed live with the band and one of the shows with him was reviewed by Metal Hammer magazine.
-However, American vocalist David Reece was chosen and this new line-up recorded and released Eat the Heat in 1989.
+However, American vocalist David Reece was chosen and this new lineup recorded and released Eat the Heat in 1989.
 Accept toured in support of the album that year with bands like Metal Church, W.A.S.P., Danzig and Armored Saint.

-Accept's career came to a sudden halt, when Stefan Kaufmann sustained a serious injury to his back during the tour in support of the album.
+Accept's career came to a sudden halt when Stefan Kaufmann sustained a serious injury to his back during the tour in support of the album.
 He was briefly replaced by House of Lords drummer Ken Mary for the remainder of the US tour.
 By the time the tour ended in late 1989, the band decided that without Kaufmann, and with differences surfacing with Reece, it was time to cease their activities for the time being.